kabo-dev/kabo-dev/README.md

 - 🔹 TypeScript – learning to write **safer, scalable web applications**.

 ## 🔍 Current Projects
-- Helix RP Server
+- PO Lifecycle Tool
-   - Looking for Frontend & Backend Developers, Mappers, Scripters.
+   - PO Tool to automate workflows
-   - Reach out to my Discord @stainbrown for more info
+   - Reach out to my Discord @stainbrown if your interested in collaborating.